 Sophia Bera, founder of Gen Y Planning, is another expert who thinks whole life doesn't make sense for a lot of folks:

-A lot of people are still being sold whole life insurance policies and they really don't make sense for 99% of people.
+A lot of people are still being sold whole life insurance policies and they don't make sense for 99% of people.
 (The other 1% bought the policies decades ago and are using them for estate planning purposes).
 The fees are extremely high, the coverage of life insurance is insufficient, and the cash value also accumulates VERY slowly.
 It would be better for most people to buy a 20-year term life insurance policy and redirect the money they save on premiums towards their retirement accounts.

 Bill Harris, a Certified Financial Planner practitioner and co-founder of WH Cornerstone Investments, advises against variable annuities for most:

 In most cases, avoid variable annuities.
 Fees typically are very high.